 Geographical guidelines: Emphasis is on materials related to ancient Greece and Rome, China and Japan, and North America and Europe.
 Materials about Ancient Egypt, Mesopotamia, and Middle East are not collected.

 Treatment of subject: scholarly; popular-level works are not collected.

 Types of materials: Collecting is split between books and journals, with one third of funds allocated to journals.
-DVDs are purchased through the Library’s Media Resource Centre upon faculty or Liaison Librarian request.
-DVDs that are important for the Language Training Institute’s teaching needs are also purchased through the Media Resource Centre.
+DVDs are purchased upon faculty or Liaison Librarian request.
+DVDs that are important for the Language Training Institute’s teaching needs are also purchased.
 Companions, journal databases, proceedings, and reference works (mainly dictionaries, encyclopedias and bibliographies), are collected on a selective basis.
 Excluded Materials: Anthologies, dissertations (already available through Digital Dissertations online or interlibrary loan), museum catalogues, and textbooks;

 Date of Publication: Emphasis is on current publications and current English translations of classical Latin and ancient Greek texts, and Chinese or Japanese literary works.
 Purchase of older and out-of-print materials is considered upon request.
 Retrospective acquisitions will be made where funds are available and faculty interests need to be met.